Satellite image suggests North Korea has restarted Yongbyon nuclear reactor: U.S. group

 "The white coloration and volume are consistent with steam being vented because the electrical generating system is about to come online, indicating that the reactor is in or nearing operation," said the Washington-based institute.

-A spokesman for the State Department's Bureau of East Asian and Pacific Affairs declined to respond the report, citing a policy of not commenting on intelligence matters, but said Pyongyang's "nuclear program remains a matter of serious concern."
+A spokesman for the U.S. State Department's Bureau of East Asian and Pacific Affairs declined to respond to the report, citing a policy of not commenting on intelligence matters, but said Pyongyang's "nuclear program remains a matter of serious concern."

 The spokesman repeated Washington's longstanding call for North Korea to comply with a 2005 aid-for-disarmament agreement signed by North Korea, its neighbors and the United States.
 Under that pact, Pyongyang would have dismantled its nuclear program in exchange for economic and energy aid.

 North Korea has conducted three nuclear tests since 2006.

 "Acknowledging that we are not completely certain yet, this is very disappointing but not at all unexpected," said James Acton, an analyst for the Nuclear Policy Program at the Carnegie Endowment for International Peace, a Washington think tank.